sauravbose/minimal-mistakes/_pages/projects.md

 ### Will Kobe make this shot?

-### Predicting readmission probability for diabetes inpatients
+### Predicting Readmission Probability for Diabetes Inpatients

 ### Multi-class Classification of Tweets